-Most online recipes for Cajun dishes suffer from a several unfortunate misconceptions.
-Cajun cooking is, in reality, one of the most flavorful cuisines you'll ever try!
-Unfortunately, many people are turned away from it because of certain reputations that it does not deserve.
+Most online recipes for Cajun dishes suffer from several unfortunate misconceptions.
+Cajun cooking is, in reality, one of the most flavorful cuisines you’ll ever try!
+Unfortunately, many people have turned away from it because of certain reputations that it does not deserve.
 Cajun food history is confused by marketing and myth.

 1. Cajun Seasoning Mix Makes a Dish Cajun

-So many online recipes for Cajun dishes "cajun seasoning" on the ingredient list, when, in fact, such seasonings are not traditionally used in the dish.
-While cayenne, chiles; and black and white pepper are certainly important to Cajun cooking, not all Cajun dishes are so spicy!
+So many online recipes for Cajun dishes have “cajun seasoning” on the ingredient list, when, in fact, such seasonings are not traditionally used in the dish.
+While cayenne, chiles, and black and white pepper are certainly important to Cajun cooking, not all Cajun dishes are so spicy!

-A "Cajun McChicken" has absolutely nothing to do with Cajun food.
-Likewise, liberally sprinkling Cajun season blend on fried potatoes does not make them Cajun Fries.
+A “Cajun McChicken” has absolutely nothing to do with Cajun food.
+Likewise, liberally sprinkling Cajun seasoning blend on fried potatoes does not make them Cajun Fries.

 2. Cajun Food is Always Extremely Hot and Spicy